 The trees of Senshu Park come into view after walking about 10 minutes from Akita Station.
-Here you will find changing scenery reflecting the seasons and the ancient and honorable history of the 200,000-koku Akita Domain.
+Here you will find changing scenery reflecting the seasons and the ancient and honorable history of the 200,000-goku Akita Domain.
 Even today the ruins of the castle that stood during the Edo period continue exist, projecting itself onto the changing seasons and the elegance of the Japanese garden.

-The first lord of the Akita Domain, Satake Yoshinobu, was forced to relocate to here from Hitachi in 1602 after the Battle of Sekigahara.
+The first lord of the Akita Domain, Satake Yoshinobu, was forced to relocate to Akita from Hitachi in 1602 after the Battle of Sekigahara.
 Here he built Kubota Castle the following year, making use of the natural elevation.The ruins of the castle now comprise Senshu Park.
 The castle was a low mountain castle with no tower and almost no stonewalls.
 The castle was surrounded by moat and earthwork.
 The water-filled moat now serves as a vestige of those early days.
 The Akita Domain continued for 12 generations and came to an end in 1869 with the return of the lands and people to the emperor.
 In the Meiji era, the grounds were transformed into a beautiful Japanese garden based on a design by landscape architect Nagaoka Yasuhei.
-Why not come and enjoy a stroll to view the cherry and azalea trees in autumn and experience the remnants of the Edo period?
+Why not come and enjoy a stroll to view the cherry blossoms and azaleas and experience the remnants of the Edo period?

 Experience history while taking a leisurely stroll

 Otemon (central gate) moat and Anamon (side gate) moat face Hirokoji street running from Akita Station.
 While harkening back to the Edo period, the moats reflect the green foliage of Senshu Park to provide a beautiful view.